Photo Credit: Oregon Department of Forestry

 - Infested trees will drop leaves starting at the top of the canopy.
 Eventually the entire crown will appear thin or dead.

-- Exotic pests, like EAB, can be spread when infested firewood is transported to new areas.
+- Invasive pests, like EAB, can be spread when infested firewood is transported to new areas.
 Don’t move firewood, instead buy it where you burn it.

 There are many native and non-native insects that look like EAB.
 Use this chart to help identify EAB.